-In Angola, almost everything is imported… Even Gas & Fuel are imported in the biggest oil producer in Africa!
+In Angola, almost everything is imported… The biggest oil producer in Africa imports even Gas & Fuel!
 Of course, this makes the cost of living in Luanda increase… a lot!
 Let’s see some of the ordinary products with extraordinary prices.

 Groceries costs in Luanda

-When buying grocery in Luanda you notice that every fresh or refrigerated product will cost between 2 and 3 times the price in most of the other countries.
-So, here are some examples:
+When buying groceries in Luanda, you notice that every fresh or refrigerated product will cost between 2 and 3 times the price in most of the other countries.
+So here are some 2015 examples:

 House and Household costs in Luanda